 Mathematical models of bodies

-In this example we will consider two models of bodies.
-In the first case it will be a pendulum and in the second case it will be a body on a spring.
-We will analyse the behaviour of these bodies.
+In this example, we will consider two body models.
+In the first case, it will be a pendulum, and in the second, a body on a spring.
+Let's analyze the behavior of these bodies.

-Let's analyse the process of describing oscillating systems using integral calculations in the Engee development environment.
-The figure shows a model of an oscillating system:
+Let's look at the process of describing oscillatory systems using integral calculations in the Engee development environment.
+The figure shows a model of an oscillatory system.:

 The model includes several basic concepts:

-In this case, the formula for calculating the momentum of gravity is equal to the negative of the mass , multiplied by and and by the sine of the angle of deflection of the pendulum.
+In this case, the formula for calculating the moment of gravity is is equal to the negative value of the mass multiplied by and and the sine of the angle of deflection of the pendulum.

 Let's move on to implementation.
-The first step is to declare the system parameters.
+The first step is to announce the system parameters.

 Pkg.add(["CSV"])